 Is it just us, or is Jennifer Lopez going full-on Benjamin Button?
-The always-on-the-go actress, singer, and dancer recently turned 45, but one look at her the cover to her new single — called "Booty," of course — and you wouldn't know it.
-With good genes and a tireless work ethic on her side, here's how J Lo stays healthy, happy, and fit.
+The always-on-the-go actress, singer, and dancer wowed at the American Music Awards as its high-energy host, showing off both dance moves and a her strong curves in a series of seriously sheer outfits — check out her best AMA moments here!).
+With good genes and a tireless work ethic on her side, here's how J Lo stayed healthy, happy, and fit.

 Source: Instagram User jlo